echalkpad/jpapp/docs/writeup.md

 Nearly there now.
 This may be the most important part of the whole application.
 It's time to interact with Citi Bank's APIs to move money!
-Well, we sure would like to.
-Unfortunately they do not exist in a usable form.
+Unfortunately they do not exist in a usable form for this application.
 This may seem like a major deal-breaker, but's actually quite common of a problem.
 By leveraging a rapid development model, you may often find yourself ahead of the development of other projects that yours depends on.
-Waiting is one option, but when you needed the app yesterday its not really a good one.
+Waiting is one option, but thats boring.
 When the road runs out our group's preference is to start building the road our self.
 Therefore we spin up another Node.js app, and start writing our own implementation of the Citi Bank APIs.
 Obviously we do not have real money to move around, so from a money perspective these APIs are fake.